THE STORY OF THE

 Click for detail of Superman #26.

-And we can't forget what an impact "Crisis on Infinite Earths" had on the DC Universe back in 1985.
+We can't forget what an impact "Crisis on Infinite Earths" had on the DC Universe back in 1985.
 The last page of the first series of John Byrne's Superman depicted the symbol thusly:

 For comparison's sake, we've provided a collage of all these symbols.
 A Contrast from one period to another.